 Nine Body Shapes

-Some fascinating research shows we need 9 body shapes, not 4 or 5, to describe everyone effectively.
+Some fascinating research suggests we need 9 body shapes, not 4 or 5, to describe everyone effectively.

 The research was done at North Carolina State University.
 Nancy Erickson briefly mentioned this source in her recent newsletter.
 I though I’d follow up, and found full reports on-line here.